ParaNorman: Soundtrack

 Jon Brion composed the film's score, and an accompanying soundtrack album was released on August 14, 2012.
 Bits of other music appear in the film, including the theme music from Halloween, the Donovan song "Season of the Witch" (sung by the school play cast) and "Fix Up, Look Sharp" by British rapper Dizzee Rascal.
 "Little Ghost", a White Stripes song from their 2005 album Get Behind Me Satan, plays at the end, over character cards identifying the main cast.
 However, one track in the film, an updated version of "Aggie Fights", was not included in the soundtrack.

 Release

 Home media

-ParaNorman was released on DVD and Blu-ray on November 27, 2012, by Universal Pictures Home Entertainment.
+ParaNorman was released on DVD and Blu-ray by Universal Pictures Home Entertainment on November 27, 2012.
 A new edition from Shout!
-Factory under license from Laika was released on Blu-ray on September 14, 2021, and later on Ultra HD Blu-ray on December 13, 2022.
+Factory under license from Laika was released on Blu-ray on September 14, 2021, and later on 4K Ultra HD Blu-ray on December 13, 2022.

 Other media

+Video game

 A video game called ParaNorman: 2-Bit Bub was made for iOS.

+ParaNorman: The Thrifting

+ParaNorman: The Thrifting is a computer animated horror comedy short film directed by Laika's principal character designer Thibault LeClercq (who designed Mitch's boyfriend Luca in June 2025 after the film's release), and written by film director Chris Butler who executive produced the short with producer and CEO Travis Knight, based on the characters from the film by Butler and Sam Fell.

+The short brings back Anna Kendrick, who voiced Courtney in the film, along with new actors such as Finn Wolfhard while Brayden Gleave and Beckett Maillard voices Norman and Neil than the original actors.
+Produced from Laika in association with Passion Pictures, the short was released in promotion to the re-release of the main film in October 2025.

+Plot

+The short opens up with Norman and Courtney walking to Ye Olde Grimporium to find a Halloween costume this year.
+While Courtney flirts with a moody shop clerk, Chad, Norman starts searching for a costume before bumping into his friend Neil.
+Finding a strange mask, the lights went out as a supernatural entity chases them around the shop.
+However, it turns out the entity is only a spiritual ghost kid named Edward who wants his mask back from Norman, thinking everything in the store is his.
+Fighting over the mask, Edward's mother, who's also a spiritual ghost, interrupts this and takes Edward away while grounding him even on a school night.
+The store is restored from Edward's spiritual influence but Norman decides he doesn't want a costume, leaving the mask on a table.
+Chad kicks the boys and Courtney out and locks the store for tonight.
+As they leave, Norman takes one last look at Edward above before leaving while Courtney calls Mitch about Chad.